gwpachlatko/anything-goes/_posts/2020-03-22-corona-wash-your-hands-with-soap.md

 I usually try to keep the level of readability below high school level.
 Today, owing to the trivial topic, I shall try harder and aim at primary school level, even.
 This should help reach certain politicians, apparently still living in caves, and their mindless following.

-### Personal Hygiene How–To, Conservative Politican and Mindless Follower Edition
+### Personal Hygiene How–To, Conservative Politician and Mindless Follower Edition

 The human body is like a sovereign country.
 This country has a huge wall all around it.
 We call this wall “skin”.
 The skin is protecting the body from a good deal of evil invaders and sometimes quite harmless foreign matter.